 A word Delrosso often slips into the conversation when talking about his conception of the home is “exoskeleton”.
-It is easy to see why from this refurbishment project that involved additions both vertically and horizontally, anchored by masonry partitions and with the addition of an external metal framework.
-The new walls in Trani stone provide a slightly subversive sense of thrust, their gentle tapering even suggesting a residue of some previous masonry and generating new force-lines.
-The metal framework imposes the new signature to the façade, orchestrating the various structural, functional and insulation features.
-The new design subverts the previous compositional scheme, triggering a radical transformation that involves a mutual interaction of the internal energies with the place, giving entirely different life prospects to the new “organism” thus created.
-The swimming-pool is the mirror that reflects and amplifies the outdoor activities.
+It is easy to see why this refurbishment project involved additions both vertically and horizontally, anchored by masonry partitions and with the addition of an external metal framework.
+The new walls in Trani stone provide a slightly subversive sense of thrust, the gentle tapering suggesting a residue of the previous masonry and generating new force lines.
+The metal framework imposes the new signature to the façade, orchestrating the various structural, functional, and insulation features.
+The new design subverts the previous compositional scheme, triggering a radical transformation that involves a mutual interaction of the internal energies with the place, giving entirely different life prospects to the new “organism” created.
+The swimming pool is the mirror that reflects and amplifies outdoor activities.
 The project as a whole encapsulates the basic principle by which the functions of a building affect the architecture.
-The clients’ needs clearly pointed in this direction in their request for a space tailored to their lifestyle that corresponded to the new aesthetic identity of the house they had just purchased.
+The clients’ needs were clearly pointed in this direction for a space tailored to their lifestyle that corresponded to the new aesthetic identity of the house they had just purchased.

 photo credits: Luca Desantis